Codecademy/docs/content/general/concepts/font-awesome/font-awesome.md

 ![Example 2](https://raw.githubusercontent.com/Codecademy/docs/main/media/font-awesome-code.png)

-There are several different values that can be added to the class attribute to modify the apperance of the Font Awesome icons.
+There are several different values that can be added to the `class` attribute to modify the appearance of the Font Awesome icons.
 Several are listed below: